ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Bag features have one encoder, the raw float values coming from the input placeholders are first transformed in sparse integer lists, then they are mapped to either dense or sparse embeddings (one-hot encodings), they are aggregated as a weighted sum, where the weights are the original float values, and finally returned as outputs.
 Inputs are of size `b` while outputs are fo size `b x h` where `b` is the batch size and `h` is the dimensionality of the embeddings.

-The parameters are the same used for set input features with the exception of `reduce_output` that doesn't apply in this case because the weighted sum already acts as a reducer.
+The parameters are the same used for set input features with the exception of `reduce_output` that does not apply in this case because the weighted sum already acts as a reducer.

 ### Bag Output Features and Decoders